 Everything To Know About Front Squats And Bruised Shoulders

-The front squat is a quite popular exercise and many people do this regularly.
+The front squat is a quite popular exercise and many people do them regularly.

 But have you noticed bruises on your shoulder because of this?

-Well, getting bruised shoulders from front squats are a quite common problem.
+Getting bruised shoulders from front squats is a quite common problem.

 How The Front Squat Creates Bruised Shoulders?